-Spam emails can often be harmless as they can just be a generic email someone is sending you far too often.
-On the odd occasion there can be those malicious ones that could cause some damage.
+Spam emails can often be harmless as they can just be a legitimate email someone is sending you too often.
+On the odd occasion there can be malicious ones that could cause some damage.
 Spotting the difference between a legitimate and spam email can be hard at first glance, however you can spot the obvious in more detail.

-As a result, we are giving expert advice on spotting those harmful emails and avoiding them.
+As a result, we are giving you expert advice on spotting those harmful emails and avoiding them.

 Firstly, you need to know what signs there are in a spam/malicious email.
 Spotting the right signs can help you avoid them altogether and help prevent a disaster.

 In addition to spotting an email, the next step is knowing what to do.
-There are numerous actions that you should take and steps you should follow in reporting a malicious email:
+There are several steps you should follow in reporting a malicious email:

-Procedures – Ransomware can be deadly and you will need to follow a procedure should it affect your PC.
+- Procedures – Ransomware can be deadly and you will need to follow a procedure if it affects your PC.

-Spam filter – With a spam filter in place, the suspicious and spam emails will be filtered out automatically.
+- Spam filter – With a spam filter in place the suspicious emails will be filtered out automatically.
 This reduces your risk massively.

-Anti-virus – Installing an anti-virus helps block and detect any anti-viruses on your PC.
+- Anti-virus – Installing an anti-virus helps block and detect any viruses on your PC.

-Educate – Making employees aware of spam and malicious emails can help prevent them clicking and opening malicious links.
+- Educate – Make employees aware of spam and malicious emails as it can help prevent them clicking and opening malicious links.

 To summarize, your business should always be prepared for the unexpected.
 Now you know what you need, you must take the appropriate action against malicious threats.
 If you would like further advice, please fill out the details below to speak to one of our technical experts.